collokaris/collokaris/README.md

 ## Hi there 👋

-I am Collins, a software engineer based in Nairobi, Kenya, and can overlap with US/EU hours.
+I am Collins, a software engineer based in Nairobi, Kenya.

 I primarily work on backend stuff using NestJS, Express.js, and Node.js.